ClinicalDataScience/autoPETIII/README.md

 ```

 ## nnunet-baseline
-Baseline model for lesion segmentation: In this baseline model, the nnUNet framework (https://github.com/MIC-DKFZ/nnUNet)
+Baseline model for lesion segmentation: The nnUNet framework (https://github.com/MIC-DKFZ/nnUNet)
-was used for training using the 3D fullres configuration with 16 GB of VRAM.
+was used for training the baseline model using the 3D fullres configuration with 16 GB of VRAM.
 PET (SUV) and resampled CT volumes were used
 as model input.
 The model was trained for 250k steps; the initial learning rate to 1e-4.
 Training was performed with
 all samples.
 Inference runs without test-time augmentation because of the challenge time limit of 5 minutes.